What biochemical blood test is normal? table. Normal cholesterol value in women

 • tissue hypoxia.

-The condition and content of other elements are also checked - lipids (in particular, cholesterol), carbohydrates - analysis for glucose and fructose, nitrogenous substances, inorganic elements and trace elements.
+The condition and content of other elements are also checked - lipids (in particular cholesterol), carbohydrates - analysis for glucose and fructose, nitrogenous substances, inorganic elements and microelements.

 In pregnant women, if there is a deviation from the normative value, this is an acceptable phenomenon.
-Since, in connection with the "interesting situation", changes occur in the body and pathological processes may occur.
-In this regard, the total protein, carbohydrates and lipids can change their composition.
+Because due to the “interesting situation”, changes occur in the body and pathological processes may occur.
+In this regard, total protein, carbohydrates and lipids can change their composition.
 Such processes are also associated with changes in hormonal levels.
-If deviations are found, the doctor makes a diagnosis and selects the optimal method for solving the problem.
+If deviations are detected, the doctor makes a diagnosis and selects the optimal method for solving the problem that has arisen.

-The analysis data for men differ significantly from those for women.
-This is due to the difference in the functioning of the body and with different hormonal levels.
-Consider the main indicators that biochemical blood test, decoding in adults, the norm in the table in particular for men.
+Analysis data for men differ significantly from similar indicators for women.
+This is due to differences in the functioning of the body and different hormonal levels.
+Let's consider the main indicators that it has biochemical blood test, interpretation in adults, norm in the table, in particular for men.

-• The content of enzymes has the following indicators: up to 44 units / l (alanine aminotransferase), up to 40 units. l (from 10 - aspartate aminotransferase), up to 120 (alpha-amylase).
+• The enzyme content has the following indicators: up to 44 units/l (alanine aminotransferase), up to 40 units. l (from 10 – aspartate aminotransferase), to 120 (alpha-amylase).

-• The content of lipids, in particular, cholesterol - 3-6 m mol / l, cholesterol associated with low-density proteins - from 2.1 to 4.7.
+• The content of lipids, in particular cholesterol, is 3-6 m mol/l, cholesterol associated with low-density proteins is from 2.1 to 4.7.

 • Bilirubin (total and direct, respectively) – up to 17 and up to 3.41 m mol / l.

-• The content of potassium, calcium, phosphorus, sodium and magnesium in men and women does not differ.
+• The content of potassium, calcium, phosphorus, sodium and magnesium does not differ between men and women.

-There are differences in the analysis indicators for male representatives, but they do not apply to all elements.
+Among male representatives, there are differences in the analysis indicators, but they do not apply to all elements.

-The presented table is relevant, offering for review the basic content parameters for all gender and age categories.
-On their basis, it is possible to reconcile actual values with standard indicators and draw a conclusion about the current state of health.
+The presented table is relevant, offering basic content parameters for all gender and age categories.
+Based on them, it is possible to compare actual values with standard indicators and draw a conclusion about the current state of health.

 Have you done a biochemical blood test?
-Did the transcripts in adults and the norm in the table match?
+Did the transcripts for adults and the norm in the table match?
 Share your experience and opinion on the forum!

 CATEGORIES